jlouis/go-challenge-1/README.md

 # Reference

-This is part of a series of montly Go challenges from which this is the first one.
+This is part of a series of monthly Go challenges from which this is the first one.
 For further reference look at http://golang-challenge.com

 # How to compile/install/use